ljohansson/create_synthetic_repeats/README.txt

 #chr17_12345678_12345690_15.2 CATCATCATCATCATCATCATCAT  CATCAGTCATCATCATCATCATCAT
 #chr18_23456789_23456901_15.2 CATCATCATCATCATCATCATCAT  CATCATCATCATCATCAT
 #Here in the first sequence an insertion is included and in the second sequence an interruption is included.
 In the third sequence shortened allele is created

+#example outputs annotate_fastq_reads_with_str_coords step: *_annotation.tsv files

+#NOTE: There are still bugs in the replace script.
+The sequence is not replaced with the one in the config file.
+Part of the issue is that for - reads the sequence is reverse complemented.
+This is work in progress.